 Then you start trying to “think nothing”, right?
 Right.
 I do the same thing, how well does that work?
 Not very well at all my friend.
 So then what do you do, you go on your phone, thinking that scrolling Facebook will at least give you something to do, but then you see an article, you read it, then you see another one at the bottom of that article, you read that, then you have even more thoughts flying around, that sure was helpful.
 Not.

 This is why I have started brain dumping, even if on my phone at night so I can go back the next day, check it out and then make my actual brain dump from there.
 Even if I wake up in the middle of the night, which is often, I go right back to that notebook on my phone and write down anything on my mind.
 If it’s not festering then it’s not able to bug me because I’m not mentally telling myself to remember it for the morning.
 Same goes for when you’re at work and have some random tasks, it can help to just take a few minutes, write down all of your mental tasks, move on and you’re good to go.

 I want to help you out, help you clear the fog.
-That’s why I’ve created a form to help you get on your way to clearing your mind in minutes.
-Hopefully this will be something that will help organize your life, work, or online business.
+That’s why I’ve created a form to help you get on your way to clear your mind in minutes.
+Hopefully, this will be something that will help organize your life, work, or online business.
 It’s helped me in spades.
-Nothing is limited in a brain dump, long term goals, aspirations, anything.
+Nothing is limited in a brain dump, long-term goals, aspirations, anything.
 It’s your outlet to help you.

 Click on the link below to have my free Brain Dump printable emailed to you!